Miden VM Program decoder

 Miden VM programs consist of a set of code blocks organized into a binary tree.
 The leaves of the tree contain linear sequences of instructions, and control flow is defined by the internal nodes of the tree.

 Managing control flow in the VM is accomplished by executing control flow operations listed in the table below.
-Each of these operations require exactly one VM cycle to execute.
+Each of these operations requires exactly one VM cycle to execute.

 OperationDescription